wahtique/millenium-falcon-challenge/README.md

 - the app is defined as a  `cats-effect` `ResoureApp` which in this case is almost pure esthetics.
 However, since the specs specified this should be something prod ready of which I could be proud of, I decided to overengineer a bit on this side.
 - same goes for defining everything as both a `trait` and a resource factory materilized by a `make` method in companion objects.
 This would usually allow for defining test implementations in order to unit test each leayer ... which I did not do here as the actual logic is ( relatively ) sufficiently `core` tested

-The backend also exposes a Swagger UI which is technicall a frontend Single Page Application which allow to both send teh input JSON and display the output success odds.
-Since my own implementation of a frontend would have been both very similar and very ugly, I hope we can say the Swagger UI shall suffice :)
+The backend also exposes a Swagger UI which is technically a SPA frontend.
+Please do use it as an alternative to my frontend if you run into troubles to launche it !

+### Frontend

+The frontend is a ScalaJS app build using [Tyrian](https://tyrian.indigoengine.io/), an Elm-inspired framework by the same creatores as the [Indigo game engine](https://indigoengine.io/).
+Arguably, using an unstable version of a brand new lib which would be unuseable for most of the industry because it requires the very newest version of Scala might not be the best of ideas but I find teh Elm architecture very elegant and wanted to try it out.
+The full stack aspect and the fact that it allow me to havea very clean repository structure are just the cherry on top !

 ### Todo-list